 Let’s discuss why you should consider the following low money down and no money down programs to buy a home:

-This is the reason that the lender is able to offer you a home loan with 100% financing.
+This is the reason that the lender is able to offer you a mortgage with one hundred percent financing.
 And that is not the only benefit of a VA loan.

 You also can enjoy very flexible qualification criteria, such as low credit score and relatively low income.
 You will need to show that you have enough income to pay the mortgage, but as a vet, you get plenty of flexibility.

-There are no money down loans for those who were not in the military, too.
-The USDA offers a 100% financing mortgage; this program is known as a Section 502 mortgage, and it is also called a rural housing loan.
+There are no money down mortgage programs for those who were not in the military, too.
+The USDA offers a 100% mortgage; this program is known as a Section 502 mortgage, and it is also called a rural housing loan.

 The good news on this is that you can sometimes qualify for a ‘rural housing loan’ and not really be in a rural area.
-Some suburban areas may well qualify for a USDA, 100% financing loan.
+Some suburban areas may well qualify for a USDA financing loan.

 This program also has very flexible lending criteria, and it is not necessary to have a high credit score.

 One of the most popular home loan programs by far is the 3.5% down, FHA loan.
-Similar to a VA loan, the FHA loan is guaranteed by the FHA, and if you do not pay your loan, it is paid back to the lender by FHA.
+Similar to a VA loan, the FHA mortgage program is backed by Federal Housing Administration, and if you do not pay your loan, it is paid back to the lender by FHA.

 This allows lenders to offer low down payment loans, as low as 3.5%.
 While this is not quite as good as a 100% financing loan, a $200,000 loan may only need as little as $7500 down, plus closing costs (but these can be paid in part by the seller).